crusaderky/python_project_template/README.md

 github.
 It includes:

 - Automated tests with py.test
-- Enforced static code linting and validation with flake8, black, isort, and mypy
+- Enforced static code linting and validation with flake8, black, isort, and mypy, encapsulated by pre-commit
 - Sphinx documentation framework
 - Integration with github workflows, codecov.io, and readthedocs
 - CI tests against multiple versions of Python (Anaconda distribution) and on multiple